A program of the Department of the Interior, US Fish and Wildlife Service

 nontrailerable recreational vessels.

-- The anticipated awarding amount for Boating Infrastructure Grant Program [BIG] Tier 2 Funding is $11.3 for this 2nd
+- The anticipated awarding amount for Boating Infrastructure Grant Program [BIG] Tier 2 Funding is $350,000,000 for this round of funding.

 - Funds are awarded to appropriate state agencies for the development and maintenance of facilities for transient,

 non-trailerable recreational boats.
 In New York State, all applicants must apply through NYS OPRHP.